 Installation for a new concrete driveway can range from $5 to $7 per square foot if it is only a plain gray concrete driveway.
-However, for concrete driveways with decorative colors and patterns, these can range from $8 to $18.
+However, concrete driveways with decorative colors and patterns is way cheaper.
+The concrete resurfacing cost per square foot ranges from $8 to $18.

 Concrete Driveway Resurfacing Cost